futureverse/future/reference/resolved.md

 ## Details

-`resolved(..., run = TRUE)` attempts to launch a lazy future, if there is an available worker, otherwise not.
+`resolved()` attempts to launch a lazy future, if there is an available worker, otherwise not.

-`resolved()` methods must always return `TRUE` or `FALSE` values, must always launch lazy futures by default (`run = TRUE`), and must never block indefinitely.
+`resolved()` methods must always return `TRUE` or `FALSE` values, must always launch lazy futures, and must never block indefinitely.
 This is because it should always be possible to poll futures until they are resolved using `resolved()`, e.g.
 `while (!all(resolved(futures))) Sys.sleep(5)`.

 Each future backend must implement a `resolved()` method.
 It should